Our Legacy

 By 1970, the once sleepy little town of Tempe had grown to 25 square miles with 63,550 residents.

-TD3 enrollment reached its all-time peak of 13,540 in 1975, and the building boom that started in the 1960s continued through this decade to accommodate the additional students.
+TD3 enrollment reached its new record high of 13,540 in 1975, and the building boom that started in the 1960s continued through this decade to accommodate the additional students.
 The District built 11 schools and a maintenance facility during the 1970s: Carminati (1971), Connolly (1972), Arredondo (1972), Bustoz (1974), Nevitt (1974), Ward (1974), Aguilar (1975), Rover (1975), Wood (1975), Brogan Center (1977), Fuller (1977) and Fees (1979).

 Learning centers, equipped with a tape recorder, listening box, and headsets helped children across the District and at Holdeman School (in photo) to develop their reading skills.